davidgasquez/handbook/content/communications.md

 A few assumptions are required to have a successfull disagreement:

 * Epistemic humility.
 "It's possible that I might be the one who's wrong, here".
 * Good faith.
 An assumption that people believe things for causal reasons.
+Assume good intentions.
 * Confidence in the existence of objective truth or a better position.
 * Curiosity and/or a desire to uncover truth.
 * As much data as possible to backup claims.